concurrent-ai/concurrent/docs/docs.mlflow-parallels.org/docs/files/install-existing.md

 ## Step 2: Create a mapping in your Kubernetes cluster's aws-auth ConfigMap from the IAM role created above to the 'system-manager'

 The next two steps needs to be performed on a machine with the bash shell and a functional kubectl for the cluster.
-Download the script path-aws-auth.sh from [here](https://docs.concurrent-ai.org/scripts/patch-aws-auth.sh "Download patch-aws-auth.sh").
+Download the script patch-aws-auth.sh from [here](https://docs.concurrent-ai.org/scripts/patch-aws-auth.sh "Download patch-aws-auth.sh").
 This script takes one parameter, the RoleForInfinstorService output from the previous step.
 Here is a screen capture of a successful run of this script

 First, update kubeconfig so that the cluster is accessible from your workstation.
 In the example below, the cluster is named kubetest32.
 After calling the aws cli to update the kubeconfig, call ``kubectl get nodes`` to verify that access to the cluster is working.